dario-pilori/capacity-functions/README.md

 Since most of people use [MATLAB](https://www.mathworks.com/), this code includes MEX-functions to call the C functions using MATLAB.

 ## System requirements and compilation instructions
-The code has been succesfully tested on 64-bit Linux (CentOS 7 and Arch Linux).
-It has never been tested on other operating systems.
+The code has been designed for 64-bit Linux.
+Windows-specific instructions are available [here](Windows_Compile.md).

-To compile it, it requires the following software/libraries:
+To compile it under Linux, it requires the following software/libraries:
 - MATLAB R2018a (or newer versions)
 - OpenMP
+- GCC
+- Make

 To compile it, just run `make`.

 ## Included functions
 Full documentation of the function is written using [Doxygen](http://www.stack.nl/~dimitri/doxygen/).